Add a Color Picker in your web-page

-HTML Color Pickers are primarily used to select and input colors.
-The ‹input› elements of type color provide a user interface element that lets a user specify a color, either by using a visual color picker interface or by entering the color into a text field in #rrggbb hexadecimal format.
+HTML Color Pickers serve as valuable tools for users to conveniently select and input colors.
+The <input> elements with type "color" offer a user-friendly interface that enables users to specify a color either through a visual color picker interface or by directly entering the color into a text field using the #rrggbb hexadecimal format.

 The ‹input type="color"› defines a color picker.